yacy/yacy_search_server/readme.txt

 ---------------------------------------------------------------------------

-This is a P2P-based Web Search Engine and also a http/https proxy.
+This is a P2P-based Web Search Engine and also a caching http/https proxy.

 The complete documentation can be found inside the 'doc' subdirectory in this release.
 Start browsing the manual by opening the index.html